 Black knot

-fungus Apiosporina morbosa
+Fungus Apiosporina morbosa

 Black knot is caused by a fungus called Apiosporina morbosa.
 The spores of fungus are wind-bourne and can infect anything in the cherry (Prunus) family including plum, Shubert chokecherry, mayday as well as native cherries such as chokecherry, pin cherry and Nanking cherry.